 3 tips to help your garden thrive in hot weather

 Here at HomeHub, we asked gardening expert Adam McCall from Adams Garden for his top three summer gardening tips.
-He explains how creating shade, laying mulch and watering wisely will help your garden not only survive but thrive in the hot summer months.
+He explains how creating shade, laying mulch and watering wisely will help your garden not only survive but thrive during hot, dry summer spells – and well beyond.

 What’s the best way to protect plants from the harsh Australian sun?